-Mr. Brian Stoltz said when the Catnerbury Apartments were approved for development, the County Road Commission said there had to be two points of access, primarily for emergency vehicles and, at that time Driftwood and Green Meadow were the only alternatives.
+Mr. Brian Stoltz said when the Driftwood/Skyridge neighborhood was developed the County Road Commission said there had to be two points of access primarily for emergency vehicles and they were the stumbling block in that process.
 He thanked Commissioners for including wording regarding the closure of Driftwood in the document.
 He noted the original plans did not call for subsidized housing and that the change of demographics has resulted in many children in the neighborhood.
 He said many school buses travel through the neighborhood each day.
-He also reported he had filmed traffic from his driveway during rush hour and recorded 63 vehicles passing his home during that time, which did not agree with the 13 estimated by the Road Commission.
+He also reported he had filmed traffic from his driveway during rush hour and recorded 63 vehicles passing his home during that time, which did not agree with the 13 estimated by the Road

+Commission.
 He did not count vehicles that did not pass in front of his home.
 He also reported loud mufflers and much speeding from the recording.